Oh Deer… Not My Garden!

 How to fight the scourge?
 No matter what method you choose, early intervention is best.
 It’s much easier to deter deer before the herd has decided that your backyard is the best dining spot in town.
 There are six broad categories of deer repellent.
 They include:

-• Netting - Great for small trees.
-It allows them to get sun and rain, but keeps the deer away.
+Netting - Great for small trees.
+Tree Netting allows them to get sun and rain, but keeps the deer away.

 In addition to man-made deterrents, you can also plant flowers, bushes and trees, which deer are known to dislike.
 Colorado State University says that Black-Eyed Susans, California fuschia, daffodils, lavender, Virginia creeper and mountain mahogany are among the plants that deer steer clear of.
 (That said, desperate deer do desperate things.
 If it is a sparse food year, deer will tend to eat whatever they can find.)

-Other methods for keeping deer out of your garden include harvesting crops as early as possible, which gives deer less of an opportunity to dine on your vegetables and fruit.
+Other deer control methods include harvesting crops as early as possible, which gives deer less of an opportunity to dine on your vegetables and fruit.
 Grow “lure” crops a short distance from the plants you do want to protect (Be advised that a lure crop may backfire.
 While it may keep deer out of the corn for a season, providing food to deer will keep them coming back and in greater numbers, which may ultimately worsen the problem.)

 The scent of humans or dogs used to be enough to drive away the hungriest of deer, but now deer are used to having us around, so hanging panty hose stuffed with human hair – an old-time remedy – no longer does the trick.
 More and more gardeners are turning to repellents.
 Deer repellents smell bad and taste worse, which is why they work.
 Their effectiveness depends on how much feeding pressure the deer face – how hungry they are – or how attractive your plants are to them.